argonaut22/satdatagen/README.md

 `pip3 install satdatagen`

 will install the `satdatagen` library in addition to all necessary dependencies.
+*Note: in some cases the library `openmeteo-requests` does not get automatically installed.
+Users will need to run `pip3 install openmeteo-requests` only once to solve this*

 ## User Requirements
 This package relies on data collected from space-track.org, one of the main resource for satellite ephemeral data.
 Users of satdatagen must have an existing space-track.org login.
 Add a file called `credentials.json` to your working directory, with login information formatted as a JSON object: